ravi9/openvino-wiki/BuildingForLinux.md

   will not be downloaded and the build may fail if incompatible versions were installed.

+- If the CMake-based build script can not find and download the OpenCV package that is supported on your platform, or if you want to use a custom build of the OpenCV library, see how to [Use Custom OpenCV Builds](https://github.com/openvinotoolkit/openvino/wiki/CMakeOptionsForCustomCompilation#Building-with-custom-OpenCV).

 - To build the OpenVINO Runtime Python API:
   1. First, install all additional packages (e.g., cython and opencv) listed in the `/src/bindings/python/src/compatibility/openvino/requirements-dev.txt` file: